Forecasting under model uncertainty:Non-homogeneous hidden Markov models with Polya-Gamma data augmentation: Bayesian Inference and Computational Strategy

-where $\mathcal{IG}$ denotes the Inverted-Gamma distribution.
-To make inference about the logistic regression coefficients we use the auxiliary variables method of \citet{Po13} as described in \Cref{Polya-Gamma}.
-Given an auxiliary variable $\omega$, a conjugate prior for the logistic regression coefficients $\beta _{s}$, $s=1,2$ is multivariate normal distribution $\mathcal{N}\(m_{\omega} ,V_{\omega}\)$.
-The joint likelihood of the observed data $y^T$ and the hidden states $z^T$ is
+To make inference about the logistic regression coefficients, we use the auxiliary variables method of \cite{Po13} as described in Subsection~\ref{Polya-Gamma}.
+Given the auxiliary variables $\omega_s$, a conjugate prior for the logistic regression coefficients $\beta _{s}$, $s=1,2$ is multivariate normal distribution $\mathcal{N}\(m_{\beta_s} ,V_{\beta_s}\)$.
+The conditional posterior distribution of $\beta _{s}$, $s=1,2$ is again a multivariate normal, see Section~\ref{Polya-Gamma}.